-2021 How do you measure the impact of online learning at your organisation?
-2022 How do you measure the impact of skill building programmes at your organisation? #] Qualitative feedback from employees using online courses #] Qualitative feedback from employees using online course #2 Satisfaction of employees using online courses #2 Employee engagement surveys scores #3 Employee engagement surveys scores #3 Manager feedback Where L&D professionals are investing their precious time now When L&D professionals do find time to expand their skills, a few trends pop.
-People development - the key to helping those around them grow - tops the list of skills most likely to be added to L&D professionals' LinkedIn profiles in the UK.
-They're also adding data and analytics skills showing an increased focus on the need for understanding the numbers and showing business impact.
-Top 10 skills more likely to be added to L&D professionals' LinkedIn profiles in the past year in the UK
+2021 How do you measure the impact of online learning at your organization? - #1 Qualitative feedback from employees using online courses - #2 Satisfaction of employees using online courses - #3 Employee engagement survey scores 2022 How do you measure the impact of skill-building programs at your organization? - #] Qualitative feedback from employees using online courses - #2 Employee engagement survey scores - #3 Manager feedback Where L&D pros are investing their valuable time now When L&D pros do find time to expand their skills, a few trends pop.
+Operations - the key to getting things done at scale - tops the list of skills most likely to be added to L&D pros' LinkedIn profiles.
+They're also adding HR management and people development, pointing to an amplified demand for leadership abilities.
+And the rise of analytical skills and data analysis shows a focus on numbers and business impact.

+Top 10 skills more likely to be added to L&D pros' LinkedIn profiles in the past year11